USS Mississippi (CGN-40): Decommissioning

 By 1995 it was determined her nuclear reactors would need to be refueled, but cuts in the Navy budget ruled out the refueling overhaul the ship would need to continue in service.
-After serving just 18 years in commissioned service, USS Mississippi (CGN-40) was deactivated on 6 September 1996 at Norfolk and was decommissioned and struck from the Naval Vessel Register on 28 July 1997.
+After serving just 18 years in commissioned service, Mississippi was deactivated on 6 September 1996 at Norfolk and was decommissioned and struck from the Naval Vessel Register on 28 July 1997.
 The ship was prepared and then towed from Norfolk, Virginia, to Bremerton, Washington, via the Panama Canal from March 1998 to May 1998.
-The MSC fleet tug USNS Mohawk executed the initial tow until ex-Mississippi was moored at Rodman Naval Station, Panama.
+The Military Sealift Command fleet tug USNS Mohawk executed the initial tow until the decommissioned cruiser was moored at Rodman Naval Station, Panama.
 The Pacific tow was completed by USNS Navajo to the Naval Sea Systems Command Inactive Ships Onsite Maintenance Office, Puget Sound Naval Shipyard, Bremerton, Washington.